CD Visibility is not available in the selected site () at this time.

 2. The dd_env annotation configures the environment of the application.
 Replace YOUR_ENV above with the environment to which this application is deploying (for example: staging or prod).
 If you don’t set this annotation, the environment defaults to none.

 3. The dd_service annotation configures the service of the application.
 Replace YOUR_SERVICE above with the service that the Argo CD application is deploying (for example: transaction-service).
 When this annotation is used, the service name is added to all the deployment executions generated from the application.
 Moreover, if your service is registered in Service Catalog, the team name is also added to all the deployment executions.
-Omit this annotation if your Argo CD application is configured to deploy more than one service.
+If your Argo CD application is configured to deploy more than one service, see Tag an Argo CD application deploying multiple services.

 See the Argo CD official guide for more details on applications subscriptions.